Minimal bounds and members of effectively closed sets: Proof of the main theorem

-We ensure that $\Pi$-boundary points grow so that the $\Pi$-region expands over the $\Sigma$-region.
-We also ensure that $\mathcal{S}_0$ will not terminate any nodes in the $\Pi$-region or the permanent $\Sigma$-region.
+Since the $\Pi$-boundary points of the previous stage are extended by the ones of the current stage, this ensures that the $\Pi$-region expands over the $\Sigma$-region.
+We also ensure that $\mathcal{S}_0(n)$ does not terminate any nodes in the $\Pi$-region or the permanent $\Sigma$-region.
+This can be shown by induction on $s$ that for every $n$ and $\sigma$, step $s$ of level $n$ construction inside $T_s$ above $\sigma$ does not enumerate $\sigma$ out of $T$.
+At step $s+1$ of the construction, we execute step $t$ for some $t\leq s$ of level $n+1$ construction inside $T_t$ above $\tau\supset\sigma$, and we apply the inductive hypothesis.